 reuse.
 Please ask collection sites for more details.

-If your computer, monitor or TV can’t be repaired or reused, e-cycle it by
+monitor, printer or TV can’t be repaired or reused, e-cycle it with the Oregon

-just plugged in!)
-Prolong the life of your electronics by keeping them in
+energy even when plugged in.
+Prolong the life of your electronics by keeping

-tip-top shape.
-Consult your owner’s manuals for more information on proper
+them in tip-top shape.
+Consult your owner’s manuals for more information on